Group Members

 Katherine Melbourne

 Undergraduate Student, CUORE, B.S.
-2019Current Position: Ball Aerospace
+2019Current Position: Associate Systems Engineer at Ball Aerospace

 -